E-invoicing compliance and regulatory updates - Philippines

 B2G Mandatory Partially from 2022

-Supplier requirement: Philippine suppliers subject to the TRAIN Act must issue e-invoices using accredited systems, apply a digital signature, encrypt the data, clear data through EIS, and transmit invoices to the buyer.
+Supplier requirement: Philippine suppliers subject to the TRAIN Act must issue e-invoices using accredited systems, apply a digital signature, encrypt the data, report data to EIS, and transmit invoices to the buyer.

-Buyer requirement: Philippine buyers must receive cleared invoices, including IRN and the QR-code, from the supplier.
+Buyer requirement: Philippine buyers must receive invoices, from the supplier.

 Archiving requirement: Invoices must be stored for 5 years, in either electronic or paper format, depending on the system used.